lukmanr/CLVPipelines/pipelines/README.md

 skip_deployment|Bool|No|True|The flag forcing skipping model deployment if set to True query_template_uri|GCSPath|No||The GCS path to a BigQuery query template that converts historical transaction data to features.
 When deploying using Cloud Build the default value is set automatically

-#### Input schema
+### Input schema
 The pipeline requires the input data (historical sales transactions) to conform to the following schema.
-In the second part of the tutorial you learn how to customize the pipeline to digest data in other schemas.

 | Field | Type |
 |-------|------|